keithasaurus/koda-validate/docs/index.rst

    >>> my_first_validator(0)
    Invalid(err_type=TypeErr(expected_type=<class 'str'>), ...)

-For both valid and invalid cases, we can see that we get a result back -- no exceptions are raised.
+For both valid and invalid cases, a value is returned -- no exceptions are raised.

 Working with :class:`Valid` and :class:`Invalid` types is covered more in